Back to Blog

 "Should I do faceless content?"

 Depends on your goals.
-Faceless content is easier to produce at scale and you stay anonymous.
-But face-to-camera content builds stronger audience connections and typically gets better engagement.
-Neither is inherently better — it depends on what you're comfortable with and what your niche demands.
+Faceless content is easier to produce at scale.
+Face-to-camera content builds stronger audience connections.
+Neither is inherently better — it depends on what your niche demands.

 "How long until I make money?"

 Honest answer: 3-6 months for most people to reach CRP eligibility (10K followers).
-Some get there in weeks, some take a year.
 The speed depends mostly on how consistently you post and how well you study what works.
 It's not talent — it's iteration speed.

 Skip the guesswork